Coahuilteco language

-Coahuilteco was one of the Pakawan languages that was spoken in southern Texas (United States) and northeastern Coahuila (Mexico).
-It is now extinct.
+Coahuilteco was one of the Indigenous languages that was spoken in southern Texas (United States) and northeastern Coahuila (Mexico).
+It is now extinct, and is typically considered to be a language isolate, but has also been proposed to be part of a Pakawan family.

 Classification

 Coahuilteco was grouped in an eponymous Coahuiltecan family by John Wesley Powell in 1891, later expanded by additional proposed members by e.g. Edward Sapir.
 Ives Goddard later treated all these connections with suspicion, leaving Coahuilteco as a language isolate.
 Manaster Ramer (1996) argues Powell's original more narrow Coahuiltecan grouping is sound, renaming it Pakawan in distinction from the later more expanded proposal.
 This proposal has been challenged by Campbell, who considers its sound correspondences unsupported and considers that some of the observed similarities between words may be due to borrowing.
+It is now considered a language isolate.